 JOAN or JANE VAUX (c.1463-September 4, 1538)

 Joan Vaux, better known as “Mother Guildford,” was the daughter of Sir William Vaux (d.
 May 4, 1471) and Katherine Penyson (1440-1509+).
-She was a protégée of Margaret Beaufort, countess of Richmond (Henry VII’s mother) and in 1489 married Sir Richard Guildford (1455-September 6, 1506) as his second wife.
+She was a protégée of Margaret Beaufort, countess of Richmond (Henry VII’s mother).
+In 1489, she married Sir Richard Guildford (1455-September 6, 1506) as his second wife.
+Their only child was Sir Henry Guildford (1489-1532).
 Both the king and queen attended the wedding.
 Joan was in the household of Elizabeth of York and by 1499 had become “lady governess” to Margaret and Mary Tudor.
 She met the great scholar and philosopher Erasmus when he visited the royal children and apparently impressed him during the two conversations she had with him.
 In 1519, he referred to Joan in a letter to her son, Henry Guildford, as “the noble lady your Mother” and wished her happiness and prosperity.
 Joan was again in Elizabeth of York’s service when Catherine of Aragon married Prince Arthur in 1501.
 Many years later, when Henry VIII was attempting to divorce Catherine, Joan gave a deposition concerning whether or not Catherine’s marriage to Arthur had been consummated.
 She reported that they had spent their wedding night together in the same bed, from her personal knowledge, and that she had heard from Queen Elizabeth herself that Arthur and Catherine “lay together in bed as man and wife all alone five or six nights after the said marriage.”
 Joan’s husband, in a move most unusual at that time, made a pilgrimage to Jerusalem.
 When he died there, he was deeply in debt.
 The previous year he had lost his post as controller of the king’s household due to poor management of money and had spent six months in the Fleet before being released by the king’s order.
 He was pardoned just before he left England.
 As his widow, Joan was again one of Margaret Beaufort’s ladies in 1509.
 By 1510 she had retired and was living on a small pension in a house in Blackfriars.
 That same year she inherited a life interest in second house, this one in Southwark, “with my lease, which I have of my Lord of Winchester,” along with lands in Norfolk and Suffolk, from Sir Thomas Brandon.
 The latter were “for life, she to pay my nephew, William Sidney, twenty marks a year.”
 Joan leased the Southwark house back to Brandon’s principal heir, Charles Brandon.
 Lady Guildford was called out of retirement to travel to France with Mary Tudor in 1514.
 Her dismissal by King Louis, along with most of Mary’s English attendants, on the day after the French wedding ceremony, caused a furor.
 In particular, Mary objected to sending her “Mother Guildford” away.
 On October 12, in a letter to Cardinal Wolsey, Mary wrote “I have not yet seen in France any lady or gentleman so necessary for me as she is.”
 Upon Lady Guildford’s return to England, she resumed her retirement.
 In 1515, she was granted two pensions by the king totaling £60 per annum.
 In 1519, she was granted for life an annual gift of a tun of duty-free Gascon wine.
 She also received several New Year’s gifts from the king, including a garter with a gold buckle and pendant in 1531/2.
 She may have returned to court as a lady-in-waiting to Queen Catherine.
 Before February 20, 1522, she married Anthony Poyntz (c.1480-December 1532).
 After his death, Joan spent some of her time at the house of the black friars called Gaunts in Bristol (some sources call this the Hospital of St. Mark).
 A proposed injunction forbidding women to come within the precincts led to a letter from Lady Guildford to Lord Cromwell, written from Hill on September 6, 1535.
 Gaunts, she wrote, was where she had “a lodging most meetest, as I have chosen, for a poor window to serve God now in my old days.”
 She asked for an exception to be made to the new rules for herself and her women.
 The reply is missing, but in 1536 the Hospital of St. Mark was suppressed.
 Joan’s primary lodgings continued to be in Blackfriars.
-On September 9, 1538 and she was one of the last people to be buried in the convent of the Blackfriars.
-Joan’s only child was Sir Henry Guildford (1489-1532) but in her will, dated August 30 and proved September 18, 1538, she left bequests to a cousin (Sir William Penison), a niece (Bridget Walsh), her nephew (the Lord Vaux—she left him her book of French and her “hanging of tapestry that has his arms”), and her fool (Maud).
+On September 9, 1538, she was one of the last people to be buried in the convent of the Blackfriars.
+In her will, dated August 30 and proved September 18, 1538, she left bequests to a cousin (Sir William Penison), a niece (Bridget Walsh), her nephew (the Lord Vaux—she left him her book of French and her “hanging of tapestry that has his arms”), and her fool (Maud).
 Her ready money, plate, and jewels were valued at 12,000 marks.